Last updated 07 September, 2021.

 It’s one of our favourite SaaS tools since they turned the dreary process of form filling and data collection into something that is refreshing, fun, and just more human.
 They are also doing a lot of things right when it comes to the marketing, sales, and growth of their SaaS business, which we can all learn from.

 I recently spoke with Typeform’s Director of Growth, Pedro Magriço, and he told me more about their growth story and how they went from closed beta in 2013 to double-digit ARR just a few years later.
-Pedro also told us about some of the simple little hacks that Typeform have used to speed up their growth, so we just wanted to share some of those - and a few others we like - to help you grow your own SaaS business.
+Pedro also told us about their strategy of using small adjustments and experiments to speed up their growth, so we just wanted to share some of those - and a few others we like - to help you grow your own SaaS business.

 Hack #1: Create a clear and simple CTA